cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 <!-- And second, and the most relevant for this talk, observability, providing directives both on what to send, as well as when to send it.

-Through observability comes a great opportunity for building metrics, and the main focus of our talk today are four major DevOps metrics.
+Through observability comes a great opportunity for building metrics, and the main focus of our talk today are four important DevOps metrics.

 Andrea, do you want to tell us a bit about those?
 -->